SandervWickeren/PictureSwipe/PROCESS.md

  or bin database.
  - Temporary list under the FavoritesFragment containing all names from the picture table --> Used to debug the db atm.

+ ### Thursday 18/01/18
+ - Because of the heavy storm and travelling all day, no progression :(.